For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 “At the end of the day, you know, I’m doing this sport because I love it and not because I’m here because I have to win,” he says.
 “And, of course, that’s my goal as an athlete.
 I want to say, ‘Well, I want to have opportunities to win,’ but I really do it because I enjoy what I do.

-“I think when you have that perspective, it really allows you to switch away from the narrative of being like, ‘Oh my god, this is like a once-in-a-lifetime opportunity,’ I think continuing to have that perspective just generally makes me more at ease with what I do and allows me to do whatever I do on the ice without regret.”
+“I think when you have that perspective, it really allows you to switch away from the narrative of being like, ‘Oh my God, this is like a once-in-a-lifetime opportunity.’
+I think continuing to have that perspective just generally makes me more at ease with what I do and allows me to do whatever I do on the ice without regret.”

 'Passion first’

 A few days after the Zoom call, Chen’s coach, Rafael Arutyunyan, stands in a hallway beneath the skating arena here, jabbing his fingers into the chilly air.
-Asked what has made Chen the most dominant skater of the past four years, the Russian native counts off the reasons in a broken English.
+Asked what has made Chen the most dominant skater of the past four years, the Armenian American coach counts off the reasons in broken English.

 “Passion first,” Arutyunyan says. “[Then] ability to work hard and be competitive no matter what.”

 He does not mention Chen’s skating or ability to propel himself into soaring, spinning jumps, or the gentleness with which he returns to the ice.
-None of these physical attributes, he says, matters as much as the desire.
+None of these physical attributes, he says, matter as much as the desire.

 Arutyunyan tells a story about Chen, who as an 11-year-old had come from his family’s home in Salt Lake City to Orange County, Calif., to train for a few days.
 At the end of the training, Arutyunyan says, Chen begged his mother to let him come to California to work full time with the coach.